ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-points-of-interest/index.md

 These points can be customised via the formatter callback function to make them stand out from the rest of the normal data points which have global styles.

 - The formatter is a callback function used to return formatting for individual data points based on the given parameters.
-- It will receieve an input according to the sparkline type.
+- It will receive an input according to the sparkline type.
 - All formatters will receive the highlighted property in the input.
 - If the current data point is highlighted, the highlighted property will be set to true; make sure to check this if you want to differentiate between the highlighted and un-highlighted states when customising the special points.

-## Line and Area Sparklines Special Points
+## Line and Area Sparklines Points of Interest

 For the line and area sparklines, the formatter callback function will receieve an input of type `markerFormatterParams`.